sparkflows/sparkflows-docs/docs/installation/authentication/ldap-authentication.rst

 The following configurations have to be set appropriately.

 .. figure:: ../../_assets/installation/ldap_order_1.PNG
-   :scale: 100%
+   :alt: LDAP order
-   :alt: Sparkflows Ldap Order
+   :width: 90%